ArduPilot/ardupilot_wiki/common/source/docs/common-diagnosing-problems-using-logs.rst

 .. image:: ../../../images/DiagnosingWithLogs_BrownOut.png
     :target: ../_images/DiagnosingWithLogs_BrownOut.png

 Changes in the board voltage can also be a sign of a power problem.
 Variations of 0.10 to 0.15 volts are normal.
-Beyond that could be a sign that other devices sharing the power source with the flight controller are causing ripples in the power supply that could lead to a brown-out.
+Beyond that could be a sign that other devices sharing the power source with the autopilot are causing ripples in the power supply that could lead to a brown-out.
 The board voltage can be graphed using:

 -  Dataflash POWR message's VCC
 -  Tlog HWSTATUS's Vcc